 Conservation Seed Science

-The Seed Science team undertakes research into fundamental and applied aspects of seed biology, physiology, and ecology.
-The research aims to advance the underlying principles of seed biology and translate these into technologies for plant propagation, conservation, and landscape restoration.
+The Seed Science team undertakes research into theoretical and applied aspects of seed biology, physiology, and ecology.
+This research aims to advance the underlying principles of seed biology and translate these into technologies for plant propagation, conservation, and landscape restoration.
+Seed science supports the Western Australian Seed Technology Centre which plays a vital role in conserving WA’s biodiversity through the long-term storage of seeds.

 Research programs focus on seed collection, quality assessment and control, seed banking, seed germination and dormancy, and techniques for improving seed delivery and seedling establishment at restoration sites.
 The integration of these research areas is necessary to improve the use of native seeds in plant conservation and the restoration of degraded habitats.
 Seed ecological research aims to understand the role of seeds in shaping the establishment, reproduction, and persistence of plant species and communities.